Special Performance – Children’s Mikoshi Parade

 Ki Daiko is comprised of students from the Olathe public schools.
 The group started in 2003 and has performed extensively throughout the Kansas City region.
 Students learn the basics of gumi daiko playing; develop traditional as well as creative repertoire; care for the instruments and respect for one another.
 The group’s founder and director is Dianne Daugherty.
 Keiko Okada Brown and Karen Reed serve as instructors and leaders.
 The group practices once a week and are grateful to Olathe North High School for hosting our practices and allowing storage space for our drums.

 Three Trails Taiko

-Three Trails Taiko is a local Japanese drum ensemble.
-Their goal is to become better taiko players in mind, body and spirit, while sharing the tradition, culture and art of Kumi Daiko and Japan with the greater Kansas City area.
-The group formed in the summer of 2010.
+Three Trails Taiko is a community group, currently consisting of approximately twelve volunteers.
+They have performed at local festivals, relief events, libraries, organizations and business events in Greater Kansas City area.
+Their goal is to become better taiko players in mind, body, and spirit while sharing the tradition, culture, and art of Kumi Daiko and Japan with the surrounding community.

 Yoko Hiraoka is a senior master performer of Biwa, Koto, Shamisen (Japanese instruments) and Jiuta voice.
 She is a native of Kyoto, Japan and studied classical and modern koto and shamisen music from an early age.
 Her performance career originated in Japan and spans almost thirty years.